 Memories kept for ever

-If you hang up several pieces, you will have to find the right balance between order and chaos.
+If you hang up several Wall Prints, you will have to find the perfect balance between order and chaos.
 If the images hang too symmetrically or too accurately, this comes across as boring.
 Too much chaos, on the other hand, is also not useful: hanging the images criss-crossed without any line in the entire room, no one really draws attention - your wall art remain more or less without effect.
 That is why we give you some tips for the golden mean between order and chaos:

 Lighting plays an important role in photography, but you should also take it into account when designing the wall.
 Otherwise, you'll have to work around: